 By contrast, using their stone-grinding machines, bean-to-bar chocolate makers can put natural whole ingredients in chocolate.
 They can put them in when grinding the cocoa beans.
 The stone-grinding machines will usually, over a few days, grind down most ingredients in chocolate to less than 30 microns.
 So the resultant chocolate tastes smooth, and can have stunning natural flavours.

 Sourcing of flavour ingredients is also key to making great tasting chocolate.
 Mayhawk, for instance, source from British manufacturers where possible, if they provide high enough quality.
 They use Anglesey sea salt, and exotic dried herbs come from the small Steenbergs company in Yorkshire.
 And bees which forage on the same farm as Mayhawk’s factory in the Forest of Dean provide the raw ingredient for Aylburton honey used in their chocolates.

 An illustration of how these differences manifest themselves came when I tasted Mayhawk’s 70% Coffee Chocolate Bar.
-I adore good quality coffee, but I don’t usually like coffee chocolate, so I was surprised to find I really like Mayhawk’s.
+I adore good quality fresh coffee, but I don’t usually like coffee chocolate.
+So I was surprised to find I really like Mayhawk’s.
 To me, it has notes of a good quality cup of espresso, and smells like coffee Matchmakers did when I was a child.
 I realise now that’s possibly as those were at that time still made with real coffee.